Understanding MRSA -- Prevention

 Staph is spread by contact.
 You can get MRSA if you touch a person who carries the bacteria -- or if you touch something that an infected person touched.

-The spread of MRSA is caused by:
+MRSA is caused by:

 MRSA is called a "super bug" because infections are resistant to